mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 | `Reference`   | String |  The `reference` string that was on the object that is referred to. |
 | `SemanticID`  | String |  The ID known to the planner.
 For tasks, this is the task ID.
 For availability, this is a time window. |

-For examples on how to use the module, see the demo.
+To see an example about on how to use the module, check out the demo.

 Various API requests, request parameters, possible responses include the potential error scenarios.
 This should be from a technical perspective (what is needed for the request) as well as from a functional perspective (when and why to execute which requests and how to interpret the results)